How to Achieve Instant VM Recovery for VMware and Hyper-V

 Improper usage of VM snapshot can lead to VM performance degradation, so it cannot replace backup.
 For more details you can refer to VM Snapshot vs. Backup.

-In this article I will introduce how to use snapshots to perform instant VM recovery on VMware ESXi, Workstation, and Microsoft Hyper-V.
+This part introduces how to use snapshots to perform instant VM recovery on VMware ESXi, Workstation, and Microsoft Hyper-V.

-How to take snapshots on VMware ESXi
+🔵Steps to take snapshots on VMware ESXi:

 1. Access to ESXi Web Client, go to Virtual Machines page in the left inventory.
 Right-click on the name of the VM you want to backup, and select Snapshots > Take Snapshot.